Pelasgians: Ancient literary evidence

 Literary analysis has been ongoing since classical Greece, when the writers of those times read previous works on the subject.
 No definitive answers were ever forthcoming by this method; it rather served to better define the problems.
 The method perhaps reached a peak in the Victorian era when new methods of systematic comparison began to be applied in philology.
 Typical of the era is the study by William Ewart Gladstone, who was a trained classicist.
 Unless further ancient texts come to light, advances on the subject cannot be made.
 Therefore the most likely source of progress regarding the Pelasgians continues to be archaeology and related sciences.

 The term "Pelasgians" in ancient sources

-The definition of the term Pelasgians in ancient sources was fluid.
-The Pelasgians were variously described by ancient authors as Greek, semi-Greek, non-Greek and pre-Greek.
-There are no emic perspectives of Pelasgian identity.
-According to an analysis by historian Tristn Lambright of Jacksonville State University:

-While defining Greek identity in terms of collectivity or superiority ...
-Greek writers always had the option to resort to traditions about Pelasgian ancestors to emphasize the shared legacy of all Greeks as descendants of the autochthonous Pelasgians.
-By contrast, if the definition of Greek identity was parsed in terms of opposition, Greek writers could employ discourses about the alterity and barbarity of the Pelasgians to underline the distinction between Greek and non-Greek peoples.
-Consistently, however, Pelasgians appear in Greek literature as links to the Greeks' distant past.
-In this way, the Pelasgians enabled Greek writers to trace the historical roots of Greek identity, to explain the development of contemporary cultural conditions, and to promote Greek political projects in various political contexts.
+Ancient Greek authors used the term "Pelasgian" fluidly.
+Pelasgians could be presented as pre-Greek, non-Greek, semi-Greek, or Greek as a rhetorical device to advance a particular author's objective.
+Such objectives included uniting Greeks, distinguishing Greeks from foreign "barbarians", and establishing an imagined historical foundation for a shared cultural and political identity.
+There are no extant emic (self-identified) definitions of Pelasgian identity.